chance-landis/542_CL_REPO/542_PROJ/cone-quest/README.md

 seasonal offerings, toppings, and serving customizations (cone, cup, sizes, etc.).

 ## Example
-This request returns the shop names and their identification number in the context of the structure
+This request returns the shop names and their identification number in the context of the structure.
 Request: {REQUEST_URL}/shops/names

 [ 1 "Frankie & Jo's University Village", 2 "Molly Moon's Homemade Ice Cream", 3 "Sweet